The composition rule for quantum systems is not the only possible one: Discussion

-There exists a widespread belief that the quantum composition rule may be a consequence of other physical principles.
-In this regard, it is worth noting that endeavours of deriving or studying other quantum postulates ``from outside''---like Born rule~\cite{Masanes:2019aa}, collapse~\cite{fiorentino2023quantumtheorynoncollapsingmeasurements}, Schr\"odinger equation or general dynamics~\cite{wilson2023originlinearityunitarityquantum}, and even complex Hilbert spaces~\cite{Renou:2021aa}---typically assume and make use of the composition postulate.
-On the one hand, proposals have been put forward for deriving of the tensor-product rule from single-systems postulates~\cite{Barnum_2014,PhysRevLett.126.110402}.
-Other ambitious and intriguing reconstruction programmes aim at constraining quantum theory on the sole basis of the statistics arising from the experiments---which the predictive power of a theory is hinged upon.
-For instance, this is the case for endeavours like \emph{QBism} (``Quantum Bayesianism'')~\cite{RevModPhys.85.1693} or the \emph{device-independent} programme~\cite{Navascues:2015aa}.
-Yet, such approaches have to cope with the existence of conceivable alternatives to standard quantum theory---that show that the composition postulate is not operationally redundant.
-What is more, statistics-based approaches are operationally incomplete, in the sense that they cannot single out \qt, \emph{qua physical theory}, without further hypotheses on the nature of subsystems.
+Our work has several significant foundational consequences.
+There exists a widespread belief that the quantum composition rule may be redundant, as it could be implied by other quantum principles~\cite{PhysRevLett.126.110402}.
+In this regard, it is worth noting that endeavours to derive or study other quantum postulates ``from the outside''---like the Born rule~\cite{Masanes:2019aa,fiorentino2025gleasonstheoremqubitcomposite}, collapse~\cite{fiorentino2023quantumtheorynoncollapsingmeasurements}, Schr\"odinger equation or general dynamics~\cite{wilson2023originlinearityunitarityquantum}, and even complex Hilbert spaces~\cite{Renou:2021aa}---typically assume and employ the composition postulate.\footnote{See also Ref.~\cite{Kennedy_1995} about the circularity of non-signalling proofs.} On the one hand, in recent years interesting proposals have been put forward for characterising single-system quantum theory~\cite{Barnum_2014} or recovering the tensor-product rule for pure states~\cite{PhysRevLett.126.110402}: our work demonstrates that imposing a compositional assumption---such as local discriminability or an analogous principle---is unavoidable should one aim to single out the tensor-product rule within a landscape of conceivable theories of quantum systems.
+On the other hand, ambitious and intriguing reconstruction programmes aim at constraining quantum theory on the sole basis of the rules for calculating probabilities of events, which the predictive power of a theory is hinged upon.
+For instance, this is the case for endeavours like \emph{QBism}~\cite{RevModPhys.85.1693}---a well-known interpretation of quantum theory---or the \emph{device-independent programme}~\cite{Navascues:2015aa}---providing a framework for the most robust experimental demonstrations of the non-classicality of quantum theory via Bell tests.
+However, such approaches are now prompted to confront the existence of conceivable alternatives to standard quantum theory demonstrating that the composition postulate is not operationally redundant.
+What is more, the existing statistics-based approaches are thus demonstrated to be operationally incomplete---in the sense that they cannot single out quantum theory \emph{qua physical theory}---unless they incorporate further hypotheses, e.g.~on the nature of subsystems or of the correlation scenarios considered.
+Accordingly, their discriminating power is inherently limited: for instance, Bell-like scenarios need to be surpassed in order to achieve a thorough reconstruction of quantum theory, or even just to experimentally probe the composition postulate.
+Remarkably, this limitation is also deeply connected to Tsirelson's problem~\cite{scholz2008tsirelsonsproblem}, to the general non-factorisability of multi-party Hilbert spaces in algebraic formulations of quantum field theory~\cite{Fewster:2016aa}, and, finally, to the very axiomatisation of the tensor product of Hilbert spaces~\cite{doi:10.1073/pnas.2117024119}.
+Therefore, the present results also represent a step in pursuing a reasonable notion of space-like separation for local laboratories within relativistic quantum arenas.
+For example, operational probabilistic theories of quantum systems naturally incorporate (via the interchange law~\eqref{eq:interchange_law}, yet relaxing the tensor-product rule) commutator-models~\cite{scholz2008tsirelsonsproblem} for space-like separated measurements.
+Therefore, modelling infinite-dimensional quantum theories (where the tensor-model and the commutator-model are known to be inequivalent~\cite{cabello2025possibleconsequencesphysicsnegative}) as fully-fledged operational theories, can result in singling out specific models, for space-like separation, based on operational grounds.